How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Photo by Forest and Kim Starr via Flickr Creative Commons

-This indoor plant will surely turn heads, as it entertains houseguests with its elegant beauty.
+This indoor plant will surely turn heads as it entertains houseguests with its elegant beauty.
 The polka dot plant’s flowers against the spotted foliage add to the plant’s prettiness.

 Is the Polka Dot Plant Safe for Pets?